mdjahidhasan009/NodeJs-Note/readme.md

 Now Node.js uses the V8 JavaScript Engine, which is the same engine used by Google Chrome.
 It provides a runtime environment for executing JavaScript code on the server-side using explicitly the V8 engine.
 It also uses libuv library which provides an event loop  and thread pool for handling asynchronous I/O operations.

+**Runtime Environment**: A runtime environment is a collection of software components that provide the necessary infrastructure for executing a program.
+It includes the engine, libraries, and other components that are required to run the program.
+The runtime environment is responsible for managing the execution of the program, including memory management, input/output(I/O) operations, and error handling.

 ## Standard Library Modules in Node.js
 Node.js has a standard library that provides a set of asynchronous I/O primitives.
 It's a single-threaded event loop